estruyf/blog-content/content/posts/2023-03-17-adding-a-css-hack-to-visual-studio-code-to-move-the-debug-toolbar.md

 {{< / highlight >}}

 This CSS snippet modifies the Debug Toolbar's appearance and positions it within the titlebar.
 The `background` property sets the toolbar color, `top` adjusts the position, and `box-shadow` and `border` remove any extraneous styling.

+{{< blockquote type="edit" text="Updated the CSS to set the debug toolbar not as draggable, otherwise the buttons are not clickable since the latest update on the title bar." >}}

 ## Step 3: Copy the modified file